 After the swim you will be directed through the timing chutes to the swim to bike transition.
 Public nudity is not permitted.
 We require you to be fully ready to race before getting on your bike.
 There are no change tents or assigned wetsuit-removers.

 Please do not remain in the transition area for too long and proceed to the bike course.

 Follow the direction of the transition marshals to the exit.

 Remember to attach the chin strap of your helmet before un-racking your bike or you will incur a penalty or disqualification.

 Please remember to not mount your bike until you have crossed the Mount Line on the road.

 Please see the Bike Course Map and elevation map HERE

-Please visit following link for detailed rules unless otherwise stated in the Event Athlete Guide.
+Please visit following links for detailed rules unless otherwise stated in the Event Athlete Guide:

 BIKE COURSE – NEED TO KNOW